dprgarner/stubber/README.md

 To start in stub-generation mode, run `node index.js -- --site <uri>`.
 Again, if a request is made against Stubber, it will check its own saved requests files for a match.
 If it finds a match, it will return the saved matching response.
 If it does not find a match, it will continue to the live site, return the response to the client, and save the request and response stubs.

 Stubber classes are defined by extending `BaseStubber`, see e.g. `GetComments` and `PostComments` in the test suite.
+These test classes have been trialled against [https://jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com).

-On a clean close, the Stubber will output the matched and unmatched saved requests made during the run.
+On a clean close, the Stubber will (hopefully) output the matched and unmatched saved requests made during the run.